Destiny's Child: 2006–present: Disbandment and aftermath

-Destiny's Child reunited for a farewell performance at the 2006 NBA All-Star Game on February 19, 2006, in Houston, Texas; however, Beyoncé commented, "It's the last album, but it's not the last show."
-Their final televised performance was at the Fashion Rocks benefit concert in New York a few days later.
-On March 28, 2006, Destiny's Child was inducted into the Hollywood Walk of Fame, the 2,035th recipient of the coveted recognition.
-At the 2006 BET Awards, Destiny's Child won Best Group, a category they also earned in 2005 and 2001.
+Destiny's Child reunited for a farewell performance at the 2006 NBA All-Star Game on February 19, 2006, in Houston, Texas.
+A few days later, the group delivered their final televised performance at the Fashion Rocks benefit concert in New York.
+After their formal disbandment, all three members resumed their solo careers, each achieving varying degrees of success.
+Beyoncé, Rowland, and Williams continued to collaborate on one another's projects through guest features, music video appearances, and live performances.
+Rowland and Williams—along with Beyoncé's sister Solange—appeared in the music video for Beyoncé's 2007 single "Get Me Bodied".
+On June 26, 2007, the group briefly reunited at the BET Awards, where Beyoncé performed "Get Me Bodied" with Williams and Solange as her backup dancers; following the performance, she introduced Rowland, who performed her single "Like This" with Eve.

-After their formal disbandment, all members resumed their solo careers, each experiencing different levels of success.
-Since then, Beyoncé, Rowland, and Williams have continued to collaborate on each other's solo projects through song features, music video appearances, and live performances.
-Both Rowland and Williams, along with Beyoncé's sister Solange, appeared in Beyoncé's music video for her single "Get Me Bodied" (2007).
-On June 26, 2007, the group made a mini-reunion at the 2007 BET Awards, where Knowles performed "Get Me Bodied" with Williams and Solange as her back-up dancers.
-After her performance, Beyoncé introduced Rowland who performed her single "Like This" (2007) with Eve.
-On the September 2, 2007 Los Angeles stop of The Beyoncé Experience tour, Beyoncé sang a snippet of "Survivor" with Rowland and Williams, and the latter two rendered a "Happy Birthday" song to Beyoncé.
-The performance was featured in Beyoncé's tour DVD, The Beyoncé Experience Live.
-In 2008, Beyoncé recorded a cover of Billy Joel's "Honesty" for Destiny's Child's compilation album Mathew Knowles & Music World Present Vol.1: Love Destiny, which was released only in Japan to celebrate the group's tenth anniversary.
+On September 2, 2007, during the Los Angeles stop of the Beyoncé Experience tour, Beyoncé sang a snippet of "Survivor" with Rowland and Williams, after which they sang "Happy Birthday" to her.
+In 2008, Beyoncé recorded a cover of Billy Joel's "Honesty" for the compilation Mathew Knowles & Music World Present Vol.1: Love Destiny, released to commemorate the group's tenth anniversary.
+Rowland made a cameo appearance in Beyoncé's music video for "Party" (2011).
+In 2012, the group released their third compilation album, Playlist: The Very Best of Destiny's Child, to commemorate the fifteenth anniversary of their formation.
+Their fourth compilation, Love Songs, was released on January 29, 2013, and featured a newly recorded track, "Nuclear", produced by Pharrell Williams and marking Destiny's Child's first original song in eight years.
+The following month, Rowland and Williams joined Beyoncé as special guests during her Super Bowl XLVII halftime show, where they performed "Bootylicious", "Independent Women", and Beyoncé's "Single Ladies (Put a Ring on It)".

-Rowland made a cameo appearance in Beyoncé's music video for her single "Party" (2011), and the group's third compilation album, Playlist: The Very Best of Destiny's Child, was released in 2012 to mark the fifteenth anniversary since their formation.
-The fourth compilation album, Love Songs, was released on January 29, 2013, and included the newly recorded song "Nuclear", produced by Pharrell Williams.
-"Nuclear" marked the first original music from Destiny's Child in eight years.
-The following month, Rowland and Williams appeared as special guests for Beyoncé's Super Bowl XLVII halftime show, where they performed "Bootylicious", "Independent Women" and Beyoncé's own song "Single Ladies (Put a Ring on It)".
-A video album titled Destiny's Child Video Anthology was released in May 2013 and featured sixteen of the group's music videos.
-Beyoncé and Williams were then featured on Rowland's song "You Changed" from her fourth solo album Talk a Good Game (2013).
-Later that year, Rowland and Williams made cameo appearances in the music videos for Beyoncé's songs "Superpower" and "Grown Woman", which were both included on her self-titled fifth solo visual album.
-Williams released the single "Say Yes" in June 2014, featuring Beyoncé and Rowland.
-They performed "Say Yes" together during the 2015 Stellar Awards, and the live version of the song was mastered for iTunes in April 2015.
-On November 7, 2016, the group reunited in a video to try the Mannequin Challenge, which was posted on Rowland's official Instagram account.
-The group reunited for Beyoncé's headline performance at Coachella in April 2018; the show was filmed and released as the Homecoming documentary and homonymous live album.
-The group reunited again for the closing night of Beyoncé's Cowboy Carter Tour in July 2025.
+The group released Video Anthology, a video album containing sixteen of their music videos, in the US in June 2013.
+Beyoncé and Williams were later featured on Rowland's song "You Changed" from her fourth solo album, Talk a Good Game (2013).
+That same year, Rowland and Williams made cameo appearances in Beyoncé's music videos for "Superpower" and "Grown Woman", both from her fifth solo studio album, Beyoncé (2013).
+In June 2014, Williams released the single "Say Yes", featuring Beyoncé and Rowland.
+They reunited again for Beyoncé's Coachella headline performance in April 2018, which was later released as the Homecoming documentary and live album.
+The group also reunited for the closing night of Beyoncé's Cowboy Carter Tour in July 2025.